Richard Werner

 1967 - present

-Richard Werner is a renowned banking and development economist known for advancing the concept of "quantitative easing."
-He serves as Chair in International Banking at the University of Southampton and Director of its Center for Banking, Finance and Sustainable Development.
-He is also the Chief Investment Officer and Fund Manager at Providence Asset Management.
-In addition, he serves as Founding Chair of Local First, a community interest company establishing not-for-profit community banks in the UK.
-Richard has gained extensive experience in the private sector, among others as researcher, economist, strategist, fund manager and entrepreneur.
-Werner has held numerous positions in Japan's finance sector institutions.
-He has gained extensive experience in the private sector, among others as researcher, economist, strategist, fund manager and entrepreneur.
-He was Chief Economist at Jardine Fleming Securities, and Senior Managing Director and Senior Portfolio Manager at Bear Stearns.
-He has also been a member of several corporate boards, including the asset allocation board of the TelWel (US$5.6bn) pension fund.
+Richard Werner is a globally recognized banking and development economist, best known as the originator of the quantitative easing (QE) concept and a leading authority on monetary policy, banking systems, and sustainable finance.
+He serves as Chair in International Banking at the University of Southampton and Director of its Centre for Banking, Finance and Sustainable Development, where he conducts research on credit creation, central banking, and economic development.
+Werner is also the Chief Investment Officer and Fund Manager at Providence Asset Management and Founding Chair of Local First, a UK-based community interest company promoting the establishment of not-for-profit community banks.
+With extensive experience in both academia and the private sector, he has served as a researcher, economist, strategist, fund manager, and entrepreneur, advising financial institutions, central banks, and governments worldwide.
+Earlier in his career, he held senior positions in Japan’s finance sector, including Chief Economist at Jardine Fleming Securities and Senior Managing Director and Portfolio Manager at Bear Stearns, and has served on multiple corporate boards, such as the asset allocation board of TelWel, a pension fund managing over US$5.6 billion.
+Werner is also the author of Princes of the Yen, a bestselling book in Japan that explores the inner workings of the Bank of Japan and the origins of financial crises.

 Professional Experience